 You might need surgery if you have badly damaged sinus tissue, benign growths (called polyps), a fungal infection or structural problems that are preventing your sinuses from draining.

-“The role of sinus surgery is to reestablish drainage pathways of the sinuses and provide access for delivery of topical medications, as well access for future in-office procedures,” says Bozena B. Wrobel, MD, who is anotolaryngologist at Keck Medicine of USC, associate professor of neurosurgery and clinical otolaryngology – head and neck surgery, and director of the division of rhinology, allergy and endoscopic skull base surgery at the Keck School of Medicine of USC.
+“The role of sinus surgery is to reestablish drainage pathways of the sinuses and provide access for delivery of topical medications, as well access for future in-office procedures,” says Bozena B. Wrobel, MD, an otolaryngologist at Keck Medicine of USC and associate professor of clinical otolaryngology – head and neck surgery and director of rhinology, allergy and endoscopic skull base surgery at the Keck School of Medicine of USC.
 “If large openings are achieved through surgery and the disease reoccurs, it can be managed through in-office procedures: polypectomies or placement of steroid-eluding stents,” Wrobel says.

 Luckily, new techniques in nasal surgery allow it to be a relatively pain-free procedure that often can be done on an outpatient basis with a short recovery time.
 Endoscopic sinus surgery is done by inserting a small endoscope with a camera into the nose so that the doctor can perform the surgery without an external incision.
 The procedure is done under general or local anesthesia.
 Diseased tissue, polyps and possibly bone are removed to allow a larger passageway in your sinuses.
 Sometimes, a balloon is inserted to widen the sinuses (a procedure known as sinusplasty).